microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/samlorwsfedexternaldomainfederation-list-domains.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of all externalDomainName for a [samlOrWsFedExternalDomainFederation](../resources/samlorwsfedexternaldomainfederation.md).
+Get the list of all [externalDomainName](../resources/externaldomainname.md) objects for a [samlOrWsFedExternalDomainFederation](../resources/samlorwsfedexternaldomainfederation.md).

 ## Permissions